Saturday, February 16, 2013

 I wanted to make the planks look like they were old barn wood.
 To accomplish this I took some of my Country Gray AS chalk paint and watered it down a ton to create a wash effect.
 It took very little paint.
 Yo can see the difference in the knots of the wood from top to bottom.
 Top with wash.
 Bottom without.

 With the DIY stain not giving me the results I was looking for I decided to use some Minwax Provincial stain.
 It helped me achieve the darker color I was wanting.
 In between each coat of all of the stains I used a heat gun to help it dry faster which resulted in a more weathered look.
-I suggest if you use the heat gun to do this make sure the area is highly ventilated.
-You basically are burning off some of the stain.
+I suggest if you use the heat gun to do this make sure the area is highly ventilated and that you wear a mask!
+Other option is to just be patient and allow it to dry naturally.

 After many attempts to get the old top off the base in one piece we got fed up and just hammered the heck out of it.
 It was actually made from particle board so there was really no need to save it for a later date.
 There are two pieces to the base because it had an extension.
 At this point I was still questioning if I was doing the right thing.
 I mean really who in their right mind would basically destroy a well made fairly expensive....we got ours on clearance at a STEAL because of a few scratches four years ago... solid dining room table?
 I guess that answer is me!;)